needle-mirror/com.unity.purchasing.udp/Documentation~/faq.md

 #### How do I know that UDP is installed?

-You should have Unity Distribution Portal show in the Window menu of the Unity Editor.
+The Window menu of the Unity Editor will display **Unity Distribution Portal**.
 For more details refer to [Setting up UDP](setting-up-udp.md).

 #### Do I need to enable Unity Analytics to use UDP?